-I’m a mathematician working on collective decision making, game theory, formal ethics, international coalition formation, and a lot of stuff related to climate change.
+I’m a mathematician working mostly on technical AI safety and a bit on collective decision making, game theory, and formal ethics.
+I used to work on international coalition formation, and a lot of stuff related to climate change.
 Here’s my professional profile.

 My definition of value :